Study abroad in London, England

 - International Internship Course (Phase 2)

-FIE course (3 transfer credits)
+FIE optional course (3 transfer credits):

 International Trade (Phase 1): Equivalent to UF’s GEB 3373 course.
 Accounting majors are not eligible to take this course through FIE.

-Online UF business courses (4 UF credits each)
+Online UF business courses (4 UF credits each):

 These courses follow the UF Summer C calendar.